 Our detour to Te Mata Peaks was very last minute – we saw a sign and simply followed our noses.
 It changed our plans by about 3 hours, but that’s one of the main reasons we love road tripping so much – the freedom of living on the road, having everything with you and not having to worry about anything… it’s a feeling a ‘normal’ holiday can’t give you!

-This easy walk is located 30 minutes south of Napier and is in the heart of some really unique landscapes, from open farmlands to rolling hills and even a redwood forest, Te Mata has it all!
+This is one of the easiest on this list of North Island hikes.
+Located 30 minutes south of Napier and is in the heart of some really unique landscapes, from open farmlands to rolling hills and even a redwood forest, Te Mata has it all!
 We hadn’t planned a stop here so we had 0 expectations but now I can say wholeheartedly that it is worth a visit.

 Like mountain goats, we started to zig-zag through the long grass following the worn path.
 It wasn’t as bad as it looked once we were on our way up and the chains put in place by the DOC helped with the sections that required scrambling up rocks.
 The runners who passed us made it look easy but we made the most of the viewpoints, using them to stop and catch our breath – or at least, I did, Dec finds uphill walks like this a lot easier than me!